Zaczarowany ołówek

 The sculpture of the main characters of The Enchanted Pencil in Łódź.

 The Enchanted Pencil (Polish: Zaczarowany ołówek) is a Polish cartoon from 1964 to 1977 made by Se-ma-for.

 The series had no dialogue.
 It tells a story of a boy named Piotr (Peter) and his dog, aided by an enchanted pencil, which can materialize anything they draw.
 There were 39 episodes total.
 The first 26 episodes have no linking story, but the last 13 are centered on the heroes' quest to save a shipwrecked refugee.
 The series was remade into a movie in 1991.

+The series was aired on Telewizja Polska in 70's, it was also aired on DFF in Germany, Channel 4 in UK (as part of Pob's Programme), Rai 1 in Italy, MTVA in Hungary, HRT in Croatia, ABC and SBS in Australia, Fuji TV in Japan, TV3 in Sweden, TVE1 in Spain, ETC.